Learning how to forgive your spouse for being unfaithful is possible.

 It might not even seem possible to forgive your spouse right now.

-Especially if D-Day was very recent.
+Especially if Discovery Day of the affair was very recent.

 You’ll need time to work through all the emotions of pain and betrayal.